fourkitchens/dca2013/_posts/0003-03-03-drupals-destiny.md

 track: Business
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 3:00pm
-room: TBD
+room: Room 14
 ---

 Drupal has grown over the past decade from dorm-room project to a CMS powerhouse.
 Now that the project seems to be on the edge of glory, what does the future hold?